 Why these questions?

-- I asked about ages of the people in your party, because kids around the ages of 10-13 do not eat that much and you are charged the adult rate for the DDP.
+- I asked about ages of the people in your party, because kids around the ages of 10-13 do not eat that much.
+You are charged the adult rate for the DDP.
 In this case, you may want to lean towards TIW.

 - How you run your day is huge with determining the best program.
 If you prefer to stop and eat at a QS where you are during the day and not take up too much time, you would lean towards DDP.
-If you do not mind taking the time to get to a reservation and if your party mainly wants to eat at TS restaurants for the entire vacation, lean towards TIW.
+Don’t mind taking the time to get to a reservation?
+Lean towards TIW.

 - If you plan on making some or most meals in your room, TIW and DDP may not be good options.
 At the very least, if you plan on having only breakfasts in the room, the DDP is the one to lean towards.

-- If your party wants appetizers and alcohol with each meal, lean towards TIW.
+- Getting appetizers and alcohol with each meal?
+Lean towards TIW.
 If not, lean towards DDP.

 - If you like to have as much paid for in advance of the trip without the stress of sticker shock 2-3 times per day and want to save the 18% tip you do not pay at QS restaurants, the DDP is the way to go.